er345ssdlh/ozhera-site/src/en/docs/deployment.md

 - If you already have a database and don't need k8s to create it:
   1. Turn off the "Create resources based on yaml" button;
   2. Fill in the correct existing database url, username, and password;
-  3. By default, the operator will automatically modify the database to create the ozhera database and table. **If the account you entered does not have permission to create a library or table, you need to manually create the ozhera database and table in the target library in advance.** The create table statement is in the operator source code ozhera-all/ozhera-operator/ozheraoperator-server/src/main/resources/ozhera_init/mysql/sql directory.
+  3. By default, the operator will automatically modify the database to create the Apache OzHera(Incubating) database and table. **If the account you entered does not have permission to create a library or table, you need to manually create the Apache OzHera(Incubating) database and table in the target library in advance.** The create table statement is in the operator source code ozhera-all/ozhera-operator/ozheraoperator-server/src/main/resources/ozhera_init/mysql/sql directory.

 ![ozhera-mysql2.jpg](/images/ozhera-mysql2.jpg)

 ##### OzHera-es

-The goal is to select an ES cluster available to OzHera and create the index template required by OzHera in ES.
+The goal is to select an ES cluster available to Apache OzHera(Incubating) and create the index template required by Apache OzHera(Incubating) in ES.

 - If you need k8s to automatically set up an ES: